 While evacuating, you’ll need to wear your N95 face mask to keep particles out of your lungs.
 Have your emergency radio turned on, so you know which routes are safest.

 Important: Preparing your home for evacuation is a lot of work.
 It is also very emotional.
 But don’t succumb to “evacuation fatigue.”

-This is the term that authorities are using for people who’ve had to evacuate their homes multiple times.
+This is the term that authorities use for people who’ve had to evacuate their homes multiple times.
 They worry that repeated evacuations might make people reluctant to leave again.

 Remember that emotions and wishful thinking cause people to DIE during natural disasters.
-It is better to evacuate early then put firefighters at risk when they come to rescue you.
-And it is certainly better to evacuate “unnecessarily” than have your family plan your funeral.
+It is better to evacuate early than put firefighters at risk when they come to rescue you.
+And it is undoubtedly better to evacuate “unnecessarily” than have your family plan your funeral.

 We don’t hear too many stories of people who survived being trapped in their homes during a wildfire.
 The sad truth is that people who don’t evacuate on time are likely to die in the flames.
 However, there are rare miracle stories.

 Almost everyone who survived a wildfire did so by jumping into a pool or pond.

 Daniel and Cindy Pomplun were sleeping when evacuation orders were issued (which emphasizes why you need an emergency radio with alerts).
 By the time they realized they had needed to leave, it was too late.